-Going on road trips with kids can be somewhat interesting, messy, and hectic for parents.
-It definitely takes longer than trips pre-kids.
+Going on road trips with kids can be somewhat interesting, messy, and hectic!
+It definitely takes longer than trips pre-kids but that's what makes it fun.
 When on a long car trip with toddlers, you should be ready for bathroom breaks and constant questions about when you are going to get to your destination.
-One of the best tips to make traveling in a car with kids fun is by finding engaging road trip activities to pass time.
+One of the best tips to make traveling in a car with kids fun is by finding engaging games and activities to pass time.

-In this article, we will highlight some of the activities for kids and top tips that you need to know on family road trips to make it more fun and memorable.
+In this blog, we will highlight some of the activities for kids and travel smart tips that you need to know on family road trips to make it more fun and memorable.

 Table of Contents